emque/emque-producing/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Roadmap

+Kafka would make for a good adapter to be added to emque-producing.
+Anyone wishing to submit a PR can use the RabbitMQ adapter as a model.